A look at how Danny Granger affected his teammates.

 And so it seems out of place in a discussion about Danny Granger.

 Except, not really.
 With players like Larry Bird or Magic Johnson, it was easy to see how they “made their teammates better.”
 As perhaps the two best passers the game has ever seen, they often put others in position to succeed.
 But making your teammates better is often far more subtle than that.

 The vast majority of time the way a top player improves his ‘mates isn’t by making them more skilled or putting them in the best position to succeed.
 It’s by keeping them out of position to fail and allowing to play within their comfort zone.
 The hallmark of mediocre and bad teams is that they consistently have to ask more of players than the players have to give.

 So, Danny’s absence goes far beyond just his offensive ability.
 It has misaligned the gears of what was a very effective machine.
 It has made Paul George, Roy Hibbert, and most of the bench just a little bit worse, simply by asking them give something different or something more than they have to give.

-Topics: Stat Breakdown
+Tags: Stat Breakdown